jslim89/svn-export/README.md

 **Assumed that the home directory is _/home/jslim89/_**

 ## Options
-* -r or --revision    -> Which revision you want to export
+* -r or --revision    -> Which revision you want to export (Required)
-* -a or --author      -> The author who commit the source code
+* -a or --author      -> The author who commit the source code (Required)
-* -d or --destination -> The destination where you want to copy to
+* -d or --destination -> The destination where you want to copy to (Required)
 * -b or --branch      -> The project is from which branch **(NOTE: default is _trunk_)**

 ## Source Code & Download